xactai/qengineering/README.md

-# ALPR on nVIDIA-Jetson-Nano with SoA YOLO on Darknet</p>
+# ALPR on nVIDIA-Jetson-Nano with SoA YOLO in Darknet</p>

 ------------